bm12/jQ-plugin-mousePressCounter/README.md

 Mouse Press Counter is a jQuery plugin to increase / decrease the number in the input when you press and hold the left mouse button.

-Tested with jQuery versions 1.7.0
+Tested with jQuery version 1.7.0
 ## Usage
 You can simply include the plugin file after jQuery:
 ```html